Cherries Can Dogs Eat Cherries?

 ❌ No — do not feed

-NO — cherry pits, stems and leaves contain cyanide.
-The flesh is OK but the risk-reward is poor.
+NO — cherry pits + leaves contain cyanide.
+The flesh alone is OK but pit-swallow risk is too high.

 How much can a dog have?